 An important characteristic of our portfolio is the strong credit quality of our tenants.
 We direct special attention to credit quality in order to ensure the long-term sustainability of rental revenues through economic cycles.
-Major tenants with over 500,000 square feet of space in the portfolio include the Government of Canada, Bank of Montreal/Nesbitt Burns, Petro-Canada, Imperial Oil and Talisman Energy.
+Major tenants with over 500,000 square feet of space in the portfolio include Public Works and Government Services Canada, Bank of Montreal/BMO Nesbitt Burns, Petro-Canada, Imperial Oil and Talisman Energy.